0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 2. **Add existing user to team function** — used to add users who already exist in the workspace but are not currently assigned to the team.

 When the Member role has permission to add *members* but not *guests*, the first (invite) flow is blocked correctly.
-However, the second flow (add existing user to team) does **not** enforce the same check when the target user is a Guest.

-I tested the “add existing user to team” API and found that by replacing the `user_id` (originally targeting a Member) with the ID of a Guest user, the request succeeded — the Guest was added to the team even though the Member did not have `invite_guest` permission.
-This indicates a server-side missing permission check on that path.
+So i decided to test the “add existing user to team function”.

 This is request for *adding an existing workspace user to a team*: